-That “focus” was on display December 19, 2003, when Kobe – who came off the bench – mustered only 13 points, but nailed the two that mattered to win the game.
-That “focus” was later on display in the playoffs in Game 5 of the opening round series against the Rockets where Bryant amassed 36 points, six rebounds, 10 assists and three steals.
-Then, a round later in Game 4 against San Antonio with 42 points, six rebounds, five assists and three steals.* Five time the Lakers were dealt with the circus that arose with Kobe’s legal two-stepping.
+That ‘focus’ was on display December 19, 2003, when Kobe – who came off the bench – mustered only 13 points, but nailed the two that mattered to win the game.
+That ‘focus’ was later on display in the playoffs in Game 5 of the opening round series against the Rockets where Bryant amassed 36 points, six rebounds, 10 assists and three steals.
+That ‘focus’ then reappeared a round later in Game 4 against San Antonio with 42 points, six rebounds, five assists and three steals.* Five times the Lakers dealt with the circus that arose with Kobe’s legal two-stepping.
 The Lakers went 5-0.Subscribe to UPROXX

 Such was the contrast for Kobe in 2003-2004.
 The highs were meteoric.
-The lows morphed Kobe into a social pariah, later brought forth by intimate details of the case emerging such as his infamous comments about Shaq paying women hush money.
-There was never much of an in-between.
+The lows morphed Kobe into a social pariah, later brought forth by intimate and graphic details of the case emerging, like his infamous comments about Shaq paying women hush money.
+No in-between existed.

 “I’m not the one buying love,” O’Neal would later tell Stephen A. Smith.

 The 2004 Finals were the climax in a very public power struggle years in the making.
 Kobe and Shaq, for much of the season, appeared how many said Jay Z and Beyonce looked on stage together for chunks of their On The Run tour: disinterested and together because paperwork required them to.